Contents on this page

 What’s the difference between my Profile and my Listing?

 Your Profile is about you personally: name, preferred display or 'Username', contact details, general location (best to use the postcode of a nearby landmark or attraction rather than your own) and a more detailed description of you as a person.
 It’s hard to get a full picture of someone from a lot of tick-boxes so this is where you can really elaborate and let your individual personality shine through.
-This is also where you will upload a photo of yourself (a good quality image please - head and shoulders only, front-on and smiling).
+This is also where you will upload a photo of yourself (a good, clear image please - head and shoulders only, front-on and smiling).

 Your Listing is all about your home and/or area: photos of your home, details about your area and suggestions of nearby attractions / events / courses.